All you wanted to know about Hepatitis

 Vaccination for Hepatitis

 Prevention is always better than cure.
-Vaccinate your child against Hepatitis virus for your peace of mind.
+Vaccinate your child against all Hepatitis virus types for your peace of mind.

 Hepatitis A: Vaccination for Hepatitis A is recommended for every child above the age of one.
 To prevent the disease, even adults should get vaccinated.
 Two doses of vaccine are administered at a gap of 6 months.